 At UC San Diego Health, we use an organ-system-specific approach to encompass all surgical techniques available for the management of hepatobiliary disease.

 Read more about:

 Our surgeons have the unique ability to perform the full array of surgical techniques for both malignant and non-malignant diseases of the liver, bile duct, and pancreas from liver transplantation to hepatic resection.
-UC San Diego Health System offers a combined multidisciplinary group of hepatobiliary surgeons, radiologists, hepatologists, oncologists, and gastroenterologists for the management of complex biliary tract problems.
+UC San Diego Health offers a combined multidisciplinary group of hepatobiliary surgeons, radiologists, hepatologists, oncologists, and gastroenterologists for the management of complex biliary tract problems.

 - Abdominal organ transplantation (kidney, liver, pancreas)

 - Hepatobiliary surgery (surgery of the liver, bile ducts and pancreas)

 - Laparoscopic and open surgery

 The ability of our surgeons to merge techniques from both transplantation and oncologic surgery allows the most aggressive surgical approach to malignant hepatobiliary disease.